Hidden Edinburgh - 5 places you’ve never heard of (but will wish you had)

 Thesps Clart and McBrain preside over the Edinburgh Literary Pub Tour.
 Sign up for side-splitting, super-interesting stuff.

 2. A hidden garden dubbed Edinburgh’s best kept secret

 The one for: stepping from the bustle into an oasis of green calm

-There’s only one thing better than an amazing garden.
-And that’s an amazing secret garden.
+There’s only one thing better than an beautiful garden.
+And that’s a secret garden.
 And right there in the bustle of one of Edinburgh’s busiest streets is one of the best secret gardens of them all.

 The Archivists’ Garden sits off Princes Street in a courtyard.
 It shows how history, people, everyday life and mythology have all been affected by plants and flowers.

 In days of yore, new parents planted an apple tree for a boy, for example.
 Other interesting things: Plants played a part in the story of Scotland’s most famous export - tartan, and were used as emblems of different family clans.
 Expect to see the names of the odd famous Scot crop up too.

 The design of the garden reflects how our memory works.
 It all sounds terribly serious, but even if you don’t get it – it’s a great place to eat your lunch.

 3. Let them eat cake at Lovecrumbs